mesonbuild/meson/docs/markdown/snippets/subprojects_update.md

 ## `meson subprojects` command

-A new `--type` argument has been added to all subcommands to run the command only on wraps with the specified type.
-For example this command will only print `Hello` for each git subproject: `meson subprojects foreach --type git echo "Hello"`.
+A new `--types` argument has been added to all subcommands to run the command only on wraps with the specified types.
+For example this command will only print `Hello` for each git subproject: `meson subprojects foreach --types git echo "Hello"`.
+Multiple types can be set as comma separated list e.g. `--types git,file`.

 Subprojects with no wrap file are now taken into account as well.
 This happens for example for subprojects configured as git submodule, or downloaded manually